AnzeSinigoj/Chall/README.md

 # Chall
+Archivation of a university project for OS class.
-University project for a TUI Linux permission changer
+This is a TUI Linux permission changer.
+Bugs may be present.